John Hutchinson (association footballer): Gippsland Falcons

 Hutchinson is one of the most highly lauded prospects to emerge from the Gippsland Falcons youth setup.
 Hutchinson signed with the Falcons as a youth by coach Harry Bingham.
 He made his National Soccer League debut for the club in February 1997, coming on as a substitute in a loss to Marconi-Fairfield.
 On 2 January 2000 he scored his first league goal, the opener in a 1–1 draw with Adelaide Force.

+Hutchinson played 89 NSL matches for the Falcons and made over 100 senior appearances for his hometown club.

 Despite the limited success of the final seasons of the Falcons, who were subsequently renamed Eastern Pride, Hutchinson received positive reviews for his performances for the club at a young age.

 Northern Spirit

 In June 2001, Hutchinson moved to Sydney-based National Soccer League side Northern Spirit following the dissolution of Eastern Pride.

 Hutchinson was one of several players unpaid during the financial decline of the Spirit, and eventually was left clubless when the club folded in 2004.